Just a couple of months short of completing two years as Union Law Minister, Kiren Rijiju's tenure ended as it began - amidst unanswered questions.

 “One cannot look at independence of judiciary in isolation.
 It is independence of judiciary, executive and legislature.
 The Constitution has demarcated powers of all the three organs and it is important that the organs stay within the ‘lakshman rekha’”

-This barely temperate stance came just a month after he when he said that there are a few (retired) judges who are activists and are part of the "anti-India gang" which is trying to turn the judiciary against the government, and that those who turn against the nation will have to pay.
+This barely temperate stance came just a month after he raked up controversy when he said that there are a few (retired) judges who are activists and are part of the "anti-India gang" which is trying to turn the judiciary against the government, and that those who turn against the nation will have to pay.

 While answering questions at the India Today Conclave, he said,